Our Programs

 Age: 7-18

-Best For: Motivated youth athletes who want to maximize skills, participate in competitions, fully engage with their team and have the opportunity for extra routines such as duets or solos.
-Some artistic swimming experience at a Rec or Regional League level is recommended but not required.
+Best For: Young swimmers who want to learn faster and have a strong team environment and any swimmer who wants to maximize skills, participate in competitions, fully engage with their team and have the opportunity for extra routines such as duets or solos.
+Some artistic swimming experience at a Rec or Regional League level is recommended for swimmers ages 13+ but no experience is required for swimmers aged 10u and 11/12.

 Time Commitment: 2-4x weekly, time 5-12 hours depending on age, team, experience.
-NEW for 2024/25 – Developmental Competitive teams create the opportunity for younger swimmers (10u and 11/12) to ‘dip their toe’ into Competitive with a similar time commitment as Regional League!
-For experienced athletes, Competitive teams typically train 3x per week for roughly 9-10 hours total.
-Based on Sept-June season.
+Developmental Competitive teams swimmers 2x to 2.5 times per week for roughly 5-7 hours, allowing lots of time to continue with other activities.
+Experienced Competitive teams typically train 3x per week for 9+ hours.
 Note: Competitive athletes may add extra training, participate in an extra routine, and advanced swimmers may compete at National-level meets.

-Fees and Payments: $500 Deposit + September training fee then seasonal fees paid in 4-5 instalments.
+Fees and Payments: $500 Deposit + seasonal fees paid in 4-5 instalments starting in September.

 Focus Areas: Athletes of all ages learn core technique and extensive skill development with an emphasis on dryland strength and flexibility, team-building and individual growth.